keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

 *Yearly Frequency Histogram: This plot shows the frequency of outages by year in the USA.
-There seem to be more outages towards the later years in our dataset.*
+There seem to be more outages in the later years in our dataset.*

 <iframe
   src="assets/univariate2.html"